‘The Universe Doesn’t Care That We Have Holidays’

 Our conversation has been condensed and edited for clarity.

-Caroline Mimbs Nyce: When we talk about looking for asteroids—or near-earth objects—what does that mean?
+Caroline Mimbs Nyce: When we talk about looking for asteroids—or near-Earth objects—what does that mean?

 Kelly Fast: It’s astronomers using telescopes.
 What they’re looking for are objects that look like stars but are moving relative to those background stars.
 And then they report those observations.